fe-data/fe-docs/docs/advanced/webhooks.rst

               :target: ../_static/images/advanced/Webhooks-counters.png
               :alt: Overview webhook counters

+**Change webhook**
+   In a popup window you can edit the webhook.
+It’s also possible to double-click/double-tap on the webhook to edit it.
 **Reset counter**
    All counters and dates are reset to zero.
-**Ping URL**
+**Test webhook**
    A handy utility to check the connection to a webhook consumer.
-It will show all debugging output in a popup window.
+It will show all debugging output in a new window.

    .. list-table::

        * - .. image:: ../_static/images/advanced/Webhooks-ping.png
               :target: ../_static/images/advanced/Webhooks-ping.png
               :alt: Debugging info
+**Delete webhook**
+   Deletion of the webhook.
+Keep in mind if you delete a webhook, any remaining ``pending`` actions will be ignored.
+T he system will flag this in the logfile if there where still ``pending`` actions..

 ----